guanyuming-he/mitocw_lv_dl/readme.md

 ## Requirements

-- First, the scripts must be able to download the bundled course resource given the link to that course on MIT OCW.
-- Then, the scripts must be able to extract the contents into a subdirectory inside a user designated local directory, say `.../d/static`, where `.../d` is the path to the user designated directory `d`, and the files are extracted into a new directory `static` inside it.
+- Assume the user has downloaded the bundled resource and extracted the contents into `.../d/<static>`, where `.../d` is a path to a user designated directory, and `<static>` is anything other than `lectures`
-- Besides, the scripts will create another directory `.../d/lectures` to store the downloaded lecture videos.
+- The scripts will create a directory `.../d/lectures` to store the downloaded lecture videos.
 - For each course, the scripts must be able to find all videos that a human can find by looking at the webpages downloaded.
 - If there are no videos for the course, then the scripts finish.
 - For these videos, the scripts must be able to download all of them in such a way